Counterfeit medication: United Kingdom

 The MHRA (Medicines and Healthcare Products Regulatory Agency) are responsible for the regulation of prescription medication in the UK.
 Trafficking of counterfeit medication into the UK has become a growing problem, with ever increasing numbers of illicit drugs confiscated at the UK border.
 A large portion of the medication coming into the UK constitutes erectile dysfunction medication smuggled from abroad, one of the most popular of which is Kamagra (Sildenafil Citrate).

 To help combat the issue of counterfeit drugs, the European Union directive on false medicines was published in January 2013.
 This came into effect in February 2019 and requires UK licensed medicine to have a unique identifier (UI) and an anti tamper device on each pack of medication.
 Every Pharmacy dispensing the medication is required to check the anti tamper device and update the FMD online system every time a pack has been issued.

-In November 2025, the UK’s Medicines and Healthcare products Regulatory Agency warned that organised crime groups had begun producing counterfeit versions of weight-loss drugs such as semaglutide, using sophisticated fake packaging that closely mimicked legitimate products.
+In November 2025, the UK's Medicines and Healthcare products Regulatory Agency warned that organised crime groups had begun producing counterfeit versions of weight-loss drugs such as semaglutide, using sophisticated fake packaging that closely mimicked legitimate products.
 The agency cautioned that these illicit versions pose serious health risks to consumers.

 Anticounterfeit platforms

 In 2007, the world's first free-to-access anticounterfeit platform was established in the West African country of Ghana.
-The platform, dubbed mPedigree, relies on existing GSM networks in that country to provide pharmaceutical consumers and patients with the means to verify whether their purchased medicines are from the original source through a free two-way SMS message, provided the manufacturer of the relevant medication has subscribed to a special scheme.
+The platform, mPedigree, relies on existing GSM networks in that country to provide pharmaceutical consumers and patients with the means to verify whether their purchased medicines are from the original source through a free two-way SMS message, provided the manufacturer of the relevant medication has subscribed to a special scheme.
 Still in trial stages, the implementers of the platform announced in 2009 that they are in partnership with Ghana's Ministry of Health and the country's specialized agency responsible for drug safety, the Food and Drugs Board, to move the platform from pilot to full-deployment stage.
 A similar service is being rolled out in India.

 In 2010, NAFDAC in Nigeria launched an SMS-based anticounterfeiting platform using technology from Sproxil.
 That system was also adopted by GlaxoSmithKline (GSK) in February 2011.
 In April 2011, CNN published a video highlighting Sproxil's solution in the fight against counterfeit drugs in Nigeria.
 In July 2011, Kenya's Pharmacy and Poisons Board also adopted text message-based anticounterfeiting systems and endorsed the Sproxil solution.
 In early 2012 it was announced that more than one million people in Africa had checked their medicines using the text-message based verification service developed by Sproxil.

 An ePedigree is another important system for the automatic detection of counterfeit drugs.
 States such as California are increasingly requiring pharmaceutical companies to generate and store ePedigrees for each product they handle.
 In January 2007, EPCglobal ratified the Pedigree Standard as an international standard that specifies an XML description of the life history of a product across an arbitrarily complex supply chain.